BeingBeyond/DiG-Flow/README.md

 <p>

-<b>DiG-Flow</b> is a modular, plug-and-play design that provides general support for flow-matching based VLAs.
-It maps observations and predictions into a unified representation space and measures their distributional discrepancy, preventing the flow-matching expert from generating actions blindly and allowing the autoregressive foundation model to better leverage its pretrained knowledge. <b>DiG-Flow</b> is compatible with various VLA architectures, including <b>π</b>, <b>GR00T</b>, and <a href="https://beingbeyond.github.io/Being-H0" target="_blank"> <b>Being-H</b></a>.
+<b>DiG-Flow</b> is a plug-and-play module for flow-matching based VLAs that rebalances control between the autoregressive foundation model and the flow expert.
+It embeds model inputs and flow outputs into a unified discrepancy space and uses this signal to gate the flow path, preventing shortcut transports that bypass the pretrained model and steering the expert toward more general, robust actions. <b>DiG-Flow</b> integrates seamlessly into diverse VLA architectures, including π, GR00T, and [**Being-H**](https://beingbeyond.github.io/Being-H0).

 ## News